SnehaBrataGhosh/IncoSerra/README.md

 When the combination points to low earning potential and the worker is active, the system triggers a small payout.

-## Adversarial Defense & Anti-Spoofing Strategy
+## Adversarial Defense & Anti-Spoofing Strategy (this was the change that was made according to "URGENT: 24-HOUR DEADLINE MARKET SHIFT")

 This part of the system is meant to reduce fake claims and location spoofing, without making life harder for genuine workers.